 Under the leadership and coordination of the directorate of mine action coordination (DMAC), the MAPA has established a resource mobilization forum and resource mobilization team to make advocacy efforts to mobilize resources necessary for clearance of CMRs and other explosive ordnance.
 The MAPA resource mobilization team (RMT) divided to sub-groups to identify and approach possible sources at international, regional and national level including relevant ministries within Islamic Emirates of Afghanistan (IEA).

 The RMT recently met government authorities through ANDMA and proposed allocation of national budget to fund EO clearance.
 DMAC is in the process of designing land release projects to be funded by IEA.
+Based on recent meeting of DMAC with the office of Prime Minister, it is highly likely that the IEA will consider some funding for the EO clearance operations including CMR clearance.

 In addition, a coordination mechanism has been established with relevant ministries to consider EO clearance in their development programs.